hostankit/luckyhero613/README.md

 #### 👨🏽‍💼 Facts about me<br/>

-- 🔭 I’m currently working on MEAN Full Stack Web Development
+- 🔭 I’m currently working on software development and design at HostelDevta
-- 🌱 I’m currently learning Machine Learning, deep learning and AI
+- 🌱 I’m currently learning machine Learning and blockchain
-- 👯 I’m looking to collaborate on Full stack development
+- 👯 I’m looking to collaborate on machine learning and blockchain projects
-- 💬 Ask me about and can take help from me in Machine learning, MEAN and PCB design works also Arduino codes too.
+- 💬 Ask me about and can take help from me in software design and development.
 - ⚡ Fun fact: I love to code only with keyboard and mouse

 #### More About Me